Requirements for Honors Capstone Projects

 - Require critical thinking about topics in that major

 - Broaden the student’s experience across disciplines (sometimes in more obvious ways than others, but students should always think broadly and across disciplines about the impact of their work)

 - Engage the student in his or her local or global community (again, this engagement might be very obvious (in a service-learning capstone) or less so (in a more traditional thesis); in either case, students should reflect upon how their capstone and/or future related work might impact the lives of others)

-Honors students should register for thesis/capstone credit (typically 3 credit hours).
-They may register for HONR 4900, an existing departmental thesis/capstone course, or any approved (by committee and Honors Program Director) course in their majors.
+Honors students should register for honors capstone credit (typically 3 credit hours).
+They may register for HONR 4900, an existing departmental thesis or capstone course, or any approved (by committee and Honors Program Director) course in their majors.
 Honors recommends registering for 3 credits to ensure that students complete approximately 10 hours of work per week, including meetings, research, planning, project construction, and writing.
 The number of credits is negotiable, depending on a student’s schedule and needs, but the amount of work is not.
 Capstone projects require the same amount of time for students as an entire course, but the work is focused on the management and completion of one major project.

-All honors capstone projects are now archived in the Merrill-Cazier Library’s Digital Commons, as well as in hard copy in the Honors office.
-Students must submit a signed Electronic Thesis/Capstone Approval form before graduation or request an embargo if their research is in the process of being published.
-The Honors Program office must have this form on file before any capstone project can be made available on Digital Commons.
+All honors capstone projects are now archived in the Merrill-Cazier Library’s Digital Commons, as well as in hard copy in the University Honors Program office.
+Students must submit a signed Electronic Capstone Approval form before graduation or request an embargo if their research is in the process of being published.
+The University Honors Program office must have this form on file before any capstone project can be made available on Digital Commons.